oobabooga/text-generation-webui/docs/05 - Training Tab.md

 - First, you must consider your VRAM availability.
     - Generally, under default settings, VRAM usage for training with default parameters is very close to when generating text (with 1000+ tokens of context) (ie, if you can generate text, you can train LoRAs).
-        - Note: worse by default in the 4-bit monkeypatch currently.
-Reduce `Micro Batch Size` to `1` to restore this to expectations.
+        - Note: VRAM usage is higher when training 4-bit quantized models.
+Reduce `Micro Batch Size` to `1` to compensate.
     - If you have VRAM to spare, setting higher batch sizes will use more VRAM and get you better quality training in exchange.
     - If you have large data, setting a higher cutoff length may be beneficial, but will cost significant VRAM.
 If you can spare some, set your batch size to `1` and see how high you can push your cutoff length.
     - If you're low on VRAM, reducing batch size or cutoff length will of course improve that.